QuantGov/documentation/docs/tutorial/first_corpus.markdown

 ## Deciding on an Index

-The corpus index is used to identify each document uniquely withing the corpus.
+The corpus index is used to identify each document uniquely within the corpus.
 It can be as simple as the name of the file that the text is stored in, but can also provide useful information.
-For example, the index used for the *Code of Federal Regulations* corpus used to create RegData has three parts: the year the in which the edition of the CFR was published, the CFR title, and the individual part number.
+For example, the index used for the *Code of Federal Regulations* corpus, used to create RegData, has three parts: the year in which the edition of the CFR was published, the CFR title, and the individual part number.
 It is generally best to choose an index that corresponds to the natural structure of the documents you're using.